 See the Container groups page instead for data on:

 Additionally, all the content below, except Limitations, is deprecated and no longer valid.

-The Docker overview page that can be accessed directly from the navigation menu provides a summary of the most relevant information:
+The Docker overview page (in Dynatrace, go to Docker) provides a summary of the most relevant information:

 - The infographic at the top of the page displays the following: